fcc-hyd/moc-django/dhiraj/JOURNAL.md

  - Getting done with the parser

 ## Jun 6
- - Getting done with the User login / logout / register
+ - Getting done with the parser integration
  - Getting done with the basic view

+## Jun 7
+ - Getting done with the login / logout / forgot password